OUR PROJECTS

 Combating plastic pollution from cigarette butts

-Partnering with the Institution of Engineering and Technology (IET)
+Partnering with Institution of Engineering and Technology (IET)

 POCKET ASHTRAYS